Hydevs-Corp/archi/README.md

     - Check write permissions for output directory

 4. **Memory issues**:
-    - Use `./archi count` for very large projects
+    - Use `./archi estimate` for very large projects
     - Process subdirectories separately

 ### Performance Optimization

 -   Use custom configuration with appropriate request delays
--   Start with `./archi count` to understand scope
+-   Start with `./archi estimate` to understand scope
--   Use `--only-folders` for structural analysis
+-   Use `mode: folder-only` for structural analysis
 -   Configure output directory to SSD for faster writes

 ## API Requirements